CREVIOS/MediSinGAN/README.md

 ## SinGAN's applications
 SinGAN can be also used for a line of image manipulation tasks, for example:
  ![](imgs/manipulation.PNG)
 This is done by injecting an image to the already trained model.
-See section 4 in our [paper](https://arxiv.org/pdf/1905.01164.pdf) for more details.
+See section 4 in the [paper](https://arxiv.org/pdf/1905.01164.pdf) for more details.

 ### Citation